Simply007/gatsby-preview-custom-element/README.md

-# Kentico Cloud Gatsby Preview Custom Element
+# Kentico Kontent Gatsby Preview Custom Element

 Gatsby preview custom element is watching content changes.
 When the change is performed it sends the notification to the GatsbyJs and notify editor that the preview environment is ready to be previewed.